piemonte/PBJHexagon/README.md

 ![PBJHexagon](https://raw.github.com/piemonte/PBJHexagon/master/PBJHexagon.gif)

 ## Hexagon
 `PBJHexagon` is a simple hexagon grid flow layout for UICollectionViews.
-It was originally created for the [DIY app](https://diy.org/app) to display skill hexagons.
+It was originally created for the [DIY app](https://diy.org/app) to display skill hexagons, a video can be found [here](https://vimeo.com/112680652).

 Please review the [release history](https://github.com/piemonte/PBJHexagon/releases) for more information.